-- Any part of the respirator system becomes damaged - Any air monitoring alarm is activated - Air flow into the respirator is reduced or stops - Breathing becomes difficult - At the first sign of dizziness, nausea, fever, illness or injury - Any contamination is noted by taste, smell or vision inside the respirator - Vision becomes impaired - Any irritation is noted and fittings of all dust and debris.
-Inspect the helmet suspension and if necessary replace it per Section 9.6.
+- Any part of the respirator system becomes damaged - Any air monitoring alarm is activated - Air flow into the respirator is reduced or stops - Breathing becomes difficult - At the first sign of dizziness, nausea, fever, illness or injury - Any contamination is noted by taste, smell or vision inside the respirator - Vision becomes impaired - Any irritation is noted

-5.1 Prior to use, thoroughly inspect and clean the helmet, breathing tube, respirator hose, air entry ports,
+5.1 Prior to operation, thoroughly inspect and clean the helmet, breathing tube, respirator hose, air entry ports, and fittings of all dust and debris.
+Inspect the helmet suspension and if necessary adjust it per Section 6.1.